 The food was superb!
 Ann started with the white tomato soup followed by fish.
 I had roasted tomato soup followed by the beef.
 We were both too stuffed to even contemplate a dessert – or even tea/coffee!
 The service was truly excellent.

 We then took a short stroll from the Restaurant and settled down in one of the many decorated gazebos.
 It was good to sit with the sound of the sea behind us and generally chill-out.
-The temperature was just-right – in fact, it was breeze-free and you wouldn’t have felt you were outside at all – perfect!!!
-We finished the evening with a cocktail each – Boy were they strong!
+The temperature was just right – in fact, it was breeze-free and you wouldn’t have felt you were outside at all – perfect!!!
+We finished the evening with a cocktail each – Boy they were strong!